avl/noatun/docs/docs.md

 We initially set up a new plan, say "standard maintenance" with oil change interval of 180 days and brake inspection interval 360 days.
 Let's say we set this up on January 1st 2025.
-We make sure to timestamp this `NewMaintenancePlan` event before any `AddTruck` events.
+We make sure to timestamp this 'NewMaintenancePlan' event before any 'AddTruck' events.

 However, after having the system in operation for a while, we expand our fleet with a new truck.
 However, it's used, and its last maintenance was on December 1st 2024.

 When we enter this event into the system, we notice a problem.
-We must backdate the `RecordMaintenance` event to december 1st 2024.
-But then `crate::prelude::Message::apply` fails, because the maintenance plan doesn't exist yet.
+We must backdate the 'RecordMaintenance' event to december 1st 2024.
+But then `prelude::Message::apply` fails, because the maintenance plan doesn't exist yet.
 It isn't created until January 1st 2025.

 We claimed earlier that events should always be entered into the system with their "natural" timestamp.
-However, in the situation described here, there isn't really a natural timestamp for the `NewMaintenancePlan` event.
+However, in the situation described here, there isn't really a natural timestamp for the 'NewMaintenancePlan' event.
 Users are often not accustomed to event sourced architectures, and might assume that any change to the maintenance plans affects also data established by events timestamped in the distant past.

 Generally, there are two options:

  * Stick with the "events have natural timestamps" idea.
 In this case there are a few options:
-   * Create a new `NewMaintenancePlan` element backdated to December 1st 2024.
+   * Create a new 'NewMaintenancePlan' element backdated to December 1st 2024.
-   * Create a new `NewMaintenancePlan` element backdated to January 1st 1970 UTC (the earliest supported NoatunTime), and figure out a strategy for when the element needs to be updated: Potentially using `Message::unique_successor`.
+   * Create a new 'NewMaintenancePlan' element backdated to January 1st 1970 UTC (the earliest supported NoatunTime), and figure out a strategy for when the element needs to be updated: Potentially using `MessageId::unique_successor`.
  * Use 'data entry' timestamps for all elements.
 That is, timestamp all events with the time at which they were entered into the system.
 This loses some benefits of a timestamped event source, but may be the right choice in this particular example.